AndreaNardinocchi/placemark/README.md

 ```

-All of these functions follow the same logic previously set out essentially.
-Last but not least, they are injected into the category-view page through the **category-controller.js**:
+All of these functions follow the same logic as previously set out, essentially.
+Last but not least, the above-mentioned functions are injected into category-view page through the **category-controller.js**:

 ```
 index: {